natdjerf/cms/content/banner.md

 ---
-message: We are opening for the season on Thursday, March 28th.
-And we will be open on Easter Sunday!
+message: Now open for our 60th season!
 active: true
 ---